Academic Writing task 1: C02 Emissions line graph

 Source: Cambridge IELTS 11 Academic.

-The model answer is 190 words which is quite long.
-If possible keep it under 190 words.
+If possible keep your report at under 190 words.
 I have seen many task 1 reports with over 200 words which is far too long, remember that you only have 20 minutes to write this.
-For task 1 academic it’s a good idea to aim for about 160 – 190 words to cover the task well.
+For task 1 academic it’s a good idea to aim for about 170 to 190 words to cover the task well.
 Do not go below the minimum which is 150 words.
 By the way, you don’t get a higher band score for writing more words.